 He is also known as James, son of Zebedee, Saint James the Great, Saint James the Greater, Saint James the Elder, or Saint Jacob, James the Apostle or Santiago.

-James was the son of Zebedee and Salome.
+James was born into a family of Jewish fishermen on the Sea of Galilee.
+His parents were Zebedee and Salome.
 Salome was a sister of Mary (mother of Jesus) which made James the Great a cousin of Jesus.
 James is styled "the Greater" to distinguish him from the Apostle James "the Less," with "greater" meaning older or taller, rather than more important.
 James the Great was the brother of John the Apostle.

 James, along with his brother John, and Peter, formed an informal triumvirate among the Twelve Apostles.
 Jesus allowed them to be the only apostles present at three particular occasions during his public ministry, the raising of Jairus' daughter, transfiguration of Jesus and agony in the Garden of Gethsemane.
 James and John (or, in another tradition, their mother) asked Jesus to grant them seats on his right and left in his glory.
 Jesus rebuked them, asking if they were ready to drink from the cup he was going to drink from and saying the honor was not even for him to grant.
 The other apostles were annoyed with them.
 James and his brother wanted to call down fire on a Samaritan town, but were rebuked by Jesus.